 Travel time: 1 hour by car

-San Lorenzo de El Escorial is a UNESCO World Heritage Site full of unique spaces – Los Panteones, Claustro Principal, Basilica, Salas Capitulares, Palacio de los Austrias, Palacio de lod Borbones, Sala de Batallas.
-However, as the bookworm, I especially enjoyed visiting the Library with its 400,000 unique ancient texts (including ancient manuscripts in Greek, Latin, Arab, and Hebrew).
+A UNESCO World Heritage Site, San Lorenzo de El Escorial offers a wealth of remarkable spaces to explore, including Los Panteones, the Claustro Principal, the Basilica, Salas Capitulares, the Palacio de los Austrias, the Palacio de los Borbones, and the Sala de Batallas.
+As a book lover, I found the monastery’s Library particularly captivating – it houses around 400,000 rare ancient texts, including manuscripts in Greek, Latin, Arabic, and Hebrew.

 Best Madrid Day Tours to El Escorial: